OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/ReadRasterGeoLayerFromWebMapService/ReadRasterGeoLayerFromWebMapService.md

 The `ReadRasterGeoLayerFromWebMapService` command reads a [GeoLayer](../../introduction/introduction.md#geolayer) from a [Web Map Service](https://en.wikipedia.org/wiki/Web_Map_Service).

+This command is currently only used to make the GeoProcessor aware of a WMS layer to allow creating maps.
+The URL for the WMS is used in the map configuration file.

 ## Command Editor ##

 The following dialog is used to edit the command and illustrates the command syntax.